 Copy the following configuration file into Notepad and save it on the DPM server (i.e. DPMSetup.ini).
 You can use the same configuration below whether the SQL Server instance is installed on the DPM server or on a remote server.

 When creating DPMSetup.ini, replace the text inside < > with the proper values from your environment.

 [OPTIONS] UserName=<Domain-name\Username> CompanyName=The Power MVP Elite ProductKey=XXXX-XXXX-XXXX-XXXX-XXXX SqlAccountPassword=<The password for the SQL sa account> ProgramFiles=D:\Program Files\ DatabaseFiles=D:\Program Files\ IntegratedInstallSource=D:\SCDPM2019 SQLMachineName=<Name of the SQL Server Computer> OR <SQL Cluster Name> SQLInstanceName=DPM2019 SQLMachineUserName=<Domain-name\Username> SQLMachinePassword=<Password for the user name Setup must use> SQLMachineDomainName=<Domain name to which the SQL Server computer is attached to> ReportingMachineName=<Name of the SQL Server Computer> OR <SQL Cluster Name> ReportingInstanceName=SSRS ReportingMachineUserName=<Domain-name\Username> ReportingMachinePassword=<Password for the user name Setup must use> ReportingMachineDomainName=<Domain name to which the SQL Server computer is attached to>

 After saving the file, open an elevated command prompt window on the DPM server, type the following:

 # Install DPM from the command-line start /wait D:\SCDPM2019\setup.exe /i /f D:\DPMSetup.ini /l D:\dpmlog.txt

 D:\SCDPM2019\ indicates the media location where you’ll run setup.exe from, and D:\DPMSetup.ini is the location path of the .ini file.

-After short period of time, DPM 2019 will be installed automatically as shown in the following screenshot:
+After a short period of time, DPM 2019 will be installed automatically as shown in the following screenshot: